victorkp/kaiser-gmail-client/README.md

 The above screenshot is a sample output of `kaiser read`.

 ### Replying ###
-Simply type your reply between the `Reply below this line` and the `-----` separator lines.
+Simply type your reply between the `Reply-below-this-line` and the `-----` separator lines.
 When the file is saved and closed, the reply will be sent.

 ### Deleting ###
-Delete the "Delete this line" immediately below the email you wish to delete.
+Delete the `Delete-this-line` immediately below the email you wish to delete.
 When the file is saved and closed, the email will be deleted.